Where do I enter income and expenses from a rental property?

 - We'll first ask you to enter general information about your rental (description, address, ownership percentage, etc.)

-- Eventually, you'll come to the Rental Summary screen which is where you enter your:
+- Eventually, you'll come to the Rental Summary screen which is where you enter your rental income and expenses, assets and depreciation, and vehicle expenses.

 If you're also filing a nonresident state return to report income from an out-of-state rental property, be sure to complete your nonresident state return before you prepare your resident state return when you get to the State Taxes section.